christensenjairus/Incrypto/README.md

 # Incrypto

-Incrypto is a cross-platform Electron-based messaging app (both server and client) that allows you to make and use your own encryption algorithms.
-It's built using electron, Bootstrap, JavaScript, CSS, HTML, Node, and websockets that communicate with JSON.
+Incrypto is a cross-platform Electron-based encrypted messaging app (both server and client).
+It is designed to be anonymous and secure.
+The encryption is based on a public-key model and uses symmetric encryption to distribute the public/private keys of each user.
+Once obtained, the public keys can then be used to encrypt messages that only one user could read while the private keys decrypt the messages sent to the user.
+Incrypto also has chatrooms that can be set with a pin.

+Incrypto Server is an HTTP server with various API endpoints.
+Incrypto uses a Mongo database to store messages and user information.
+All database information needed for the client to function are, of course, run through the server endpoints.
+A description of the endpoints and database schema are given below.

+Incryto is built using Electron, JavaScript, and Node.

 **Supported platforms: Windows, Linux, MacOS.**